Skip to main content

 Name the Inner Critic

-Ask your child what their inner critic looks like.
-Drawing it can make it feel smaller.
+Ask your kid to draw what their inner critic looks like.
+It almost always makes it feel smaller and sillier.

 5